TreyGower7/AsteroidDataProject/README.md

 <!-- Paths & Routes -->
 ## Paths & Routes

-- /data (POST's (loads), GET's (returns), or DELETE's the data from HGNC from the redis database)
+- /data (POST's (loads), GET's (returns), or DELETE's the data from the redis database)
-- /genes (Returns a json formated list named hgnc_ids of all gene identifiers in the data set)
+- /asteroids (Returns a json formated list of asteroid names)
-- /genes/<hgnc_id> (Gets the gene data from a specific gene given an identifier key)
+- /asteroids/<asteroid_name> (Gets the data from a specific asteroid name given)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>